github/licensed/docs/commands.md

 3. The cached record doesn't contain any license text
 4. The cached record's `license` metadata doesn't match an `allowed` license from the dependency's application configuration.

+## `env`

+Prints the runtime environment used by licensed after loading a configuration file.
+By default the output is in YAML format, but can be output in JSON using the `--json` flag.

+The output will not be equivalent to configuration input.
+For example, all paths will be

 ## `version`

 Displays the current licensed version.